akshaymugale01/JavaScript/README.md

 # JavaScript
-My journey from basics to Advanced JS,
+My journey from basics to Advanced JS.